Jomo Kenyatta University of Agriculture and Technology

-Jomo Kenyatta University of Agriculture and Technology (JKUAT) is a public university that is situated in Juja, 36 kilometres northeast of Nairobi, along the Nairobi-Thika SuperHighway, off Exit 15.
-It offers courses in Technology, Engineering, Medicine, Science, Commerce, Management and Building sciences and holds a strong research interest in the areas of biotechnology and engineering.
-Notable alumni include Dr. Paul Chepkwony, the first governor of Kericho County in Kenya and a former lecturer, Emma Miloyo, a prominent Kenyan architect and the first female president of the Architectural Association of Kenya, as well as Aden Duale, the former Leader of Majority in the 11th Kenyan Parliament among others.
-As at 2023, the Vice Chancellor of the University was Prof. Victoria Ngumi.
+Jomo Kenyatta University of Agriculture and Technology (JKUAT) is a public university in Kenya that is situated in Juja, 36 km northeast of Nairobi, along the Nairobi-Thika SuperHighway, off Exit 15.
+It offers courses in technology, engineering, medicine, science, commerce, management and building sciences and holds a strong research interest in the areas of biotechnology and engineering.
+Notable alumni include Dr. Julius Ojwang, the Chief Medical Physicist at Mercy Cancer Center in Iowa, USA.
+During his studies in JKUAT, Dr. Ojwang served as the Editor-in-Chief of CampusView (a JKUAT's Students magazine); Dr. Paul Chepkwony, the first governor of Kericho County in Kenya and a former lecturer, Emma Miloyo, a prominent Kenyan architect and the first female president of the Architectural Association of Kenya, as well as Aden Duale, the former leader of majority in the 11th Kenyan Parliament among others.
+As of 2023, the vice chancellor of the university was Prof. Victoria Ngumi.

 History

 The university was started in 1981 as Jomo Kenyatta College of Agriculture and Technology (JKCAT), a middle-level college by the government of Kenya with assistance from the Japanese government.
 Plans for the establishment of JKCAT started in 1977.
 In early 1978, the Kenyan president, Jomo Kenyatta, donated 200 hectares of farmland for the establishment of the college.
 The first group of students were admitted on 4 May 1981.
 The new president Daniel Arap Moi formally opened JKUAT on 17 March 1982.

 The first graduation ceremony was held in April 1984 with diploma certificates presented to graduates in agricultural engineering, food technology and horticulture.
 On 1 September 1988, Moi declared JKUAT a constituent College of Kenyatta University through a legal notice, under the Kenyatta University Act (CAP 210C).
-The name of JKUAT officially changed to Jomo Kenyatta University College of Agriculture and Technology (JKUAT).
-It was finally established as a university through the JKUAT Act, 1994 and inaugurated on 7 December 1994.
+The name of JKUAT officially changed to Jomo Kenyatta University College of Agriculture and Technology (JKUCAT).
+It was finally established as a university through the JKUAT Act, 1994 and inaugurated on 7 December 1994 with Prof. Ratemo Michieka as the founding Vice Chancellor, and Prof. Henry Thairu as the Deputy Vice Chancellor (Academics).

 In June 2019, the university graduated 118 PhDs, of whom 89 were from the College of Human Resource Development.
 The Commission for University Education said it would investigate allegations that rules on supervisor–student ratios and peer review had been breached.